Mathematical Contributions to the Dynamics of the Josephson Junctions: State of the Art and Open Problems: Mathematical models and equivalences

 All equations previously considered have something in common.
 More precisely, if one denotes by ${\cal L}\, $ the following linear third order parabolic operator:

 (\ref{11})-(\ref{14}) and (\ref{18}) can be expressed by means of the unique equations:

 According to the meaning of $ f, $ numerous other examples of dissipative phenomena can be considered.
+For example, equation (\ref{22}) arises in the motion of viscoelastic fluids or solids \{see \cite{renno1,renno2,renno,dare,r,dr1} and references therein\}.
+In particular, in \cite{renno1,renno2}, an isotropic, intrinsically homogeneous body with a linear viscoelastic behaviour of creep type is considered, and the following operator P

+is largely examined.
+Indeed, by means of a rigorous analysis done in \cite{renno1,renno2,renno}, among other things, the fundamental solution for any arbitrary value of $ g $ have been determined and asymptotic properties, maximal principle and singular perturbations results are achieved,too.

-For example, equation (\ref{22}) arises in the motion of viscoelastic fluids or solids \{see \cite{dafi,dare,r,dr1} and references therein\} and in the study of viscoelastic plates with memory, when the relaxation function is given by an exponential function \cite{rf}.
-It can also be employed in the analysis of phase-change problems for an extended heat conduction model \cite{dade12,dade13}.
+Moreover, an operator like (\ref{22}) appears in the study of viscoelastic plates with memory, when the relaxation function is given by an exponential function \cite{rf} and it can also be employed in the analysis of phase-change problems for an extended heat conduction model \cite{dade12,dade13}.

 In addition, equation (\ref{22}) arises also in heat conduction at low temperature \cite{r,str} and in the propagation of localized magnetohydrodinamic models in plasma physics \cite{sbes}.
-Still, it is possible to find others in \cite{gb,ra,ccdt,jd}.
+Still, it is possible to find others in \cite{renno5,gb,rb,ccdt,jd}.

 Then, an equivalence between the third order equation (\ref{22}), typical of Josephson junctions, and biological phenomena has been pointed out in \cite{acscott}.
-Indeed, let us consider the FitzHugh-Nagumo system (FHN) \cite{i,m1}:
+Indeed, let us consider the FitzHugh-Nagumo system (FHN): \cite{i,m1}

 where $\, u(x,t)\,$ represents a membrane potential of a nerve axon at distance x and time t, and $\,v(x,t)\,$ is a recovery variable that models the transmembrane current.

 This reaction-diffusion model characterizes the theory of the propagation of nerve impulses, and the connection between a third order equation like (\ref{22}) and the (FHN) system can be realized changing the first one into the second one under continuous parameter variations \cite{acscott}.